August 28, 2018

 No hospital or health system is immune to workplace violence.
 I urge all members to participate in IHA’s full-scale, statewide exercise to activate your response plans and enhance those plans based on the experience of the simulation.
-Please share this registration link with your staff.

 If you have any questions about the exercise, please contact Keneatha Johnson, Director, Quality, Safety and Health Policy.